Jason Marshall Jr.

 Jason Marshall Jr. (born September 6, 2002) is an American professional football cornerback for the Miami Dolphins of the National Football League (NFL).
 He played college football for the Florida Gators and was selected by the Dolphins in the fifth round of the 2025 NFL draft.

 Early life

 Marshall was born on September 6, 2002.
-He attended Miami Palmetto High School in Pinecrest, Florida, where he played both offense and defense but was primarily recruited as a corner.
+He attended Miami Palmetto High School in Pinecrest, Florida, where played high school football.
+He played both offense and defense but was primarily recruited as a corner.
 As a senior he helped Palmetto reach the semi-finals of the state playoffs.
 Following his senior season he was invited to the Under Armour All-American Bowl.
 A five-star prospect, he committed to play college football at the University of Florida.